 As stated in the book Play Bigger, the category will become the “north star for the company, influencing strategy and execution across all departments.
 Keep it simple, powerful, clear and different….the product you make should be the unique solution to the problem the category identifies.”

 Candidate Trump redefined the category of President.
 In a recent piece in New York Times, David Brooks stated "Trumpism is an utter repudiation of modern conservatism," and "We’re in a state of radical flux.
 Political parties can turn on a dime.
 At least that means it’s a time to think anew."
-Trump shunned both parties, the one that he used to gain the nomination (GOP), and the Democrats, who he attacked at every turn--an overly aggressive tactic similar to the business tactic of repositioning your competition.
+Trump shunned both parties, the one that he used to gain the nomination (GOP), and the Democrats, who he attacked at every turn – an overly aggressive tactic similar to the business tactic of de-positioning your competition.

-In business, Persona is a key aspect of how we develop and communicate our Category, and our POV.
-In politics, Persona is as important.
+In business, our Target Persona is a key aspect of how we develop and communicate our Category, and our POV.
+In politics, Persona is as important, if not more important.
 Trump saw the populist movement of Americans looking for something different.
 Americans that wanted a movement, not just a campaign or a politician.
 The Persona he faced was diverse to say the least, but there was a common thread.
 Trump redefined his category.
-He would be the non-establishment, business person to get shit done with the people.
+He would be the non-establishment, business person to get shit done with the people – his people.

 Like it or hate it, he was clear in his mission.
 From there, he developed his POV, and it was simple.